sskodje/ScreenRecorderLib/README.md

             RecorderOptions options = new RecorderOptions
             {
                 RecorderMode = RecorderMode.Video,
                 //If throttling is disabled, out of memory exceptions may eventually crash the program,
                 //depending on encoder settings and system specifications.
                 IsThrottlingDisabled = false,
+                IsHardwareEncodingEnabled = true, //Enabled by default.
+                IsLowLatencyEnabled = false, //Provides faster encoding, but can reduce quality.
+                IsMp4FastStartEnabled = false, //Fast start writes the mp4 header at the beginning of the file, to facilitate streaming.
                 AudioOptions = new AudioOptions
                 {
                     Bitrate = AudioBitrate.bitrate_128kbps,